apache/druid/docs/content/Querying.md

 ------------------

 Queries can be cancelled explicitely using their unique identifier.
-If the query identifier is set at the time of query, or is known, the following endpoint can be used on the broker or router to cancel the query.
+If the query identifier is set at the time of query, or is otherwise known, the following endpoint can be used on the broker or router to cancel the query.

 ```sh